Covet::Blog

 Honestly, I think neither are true.
 Or aleast that some elements are true of both.
 We have to admit that in some cases, AI has allowed us to do things reliably we never thought possible.
 Some of the recent advances you could argue have brought us into a new AI golden age.
 But, it is an expensive, and heavy tool.

-I think we're kind of in AI's wierd awkward teenage phase right now.
-We've moved past the baby photos where companies would tack "AI" onto anything and everything in order to boost valuations and look more modern and now we're in a different phase
+Spotty, awkward and "It's just a phase!".
+We've moved past the baby photos where companies would tack "AI" onto anything and everything in order to boost valuations and look more modern and now we're in a different phase.

-The thing is that AI isn't a product, or a feature, it's just a revolutionary new tool that might help us deliver things to people that have never been possible before.
-But, we need to focus on those product and features first
+The thing is that AI isn't a product, or a feature, it's just one tool out of a huge bag of tools that could help you deliver products never thought possible.
+But, we need to focus on those product and features first.

-Focus on the problem, but enjoy the wild ride until it all gets stale and "optimized".
+Focus on the problem, but enjoy the wild ride.
 AI isn't our salvation, but yeah - I think it's worth the water.